-Naturally, any aging human being can have a crepey skin at some point in his or her life.
-The skin is mostly noticeable on the chest, underarms, and neck.
+Naturally, any aging human being can have crepey skin at some point in his or her life.
+The skin is most noticeable on the chest, underarms, and neck.
 Collagen is essential because it replenishes the human body.
 When its levels go down, the skin loses its ability to regenerate.
-As one ages, the ability of his or her body to manufacture collagen goes down.
+As one age, the ability of his or her body to manufacture collagen goes down.
 Some of the causes of crepey skin are dehydration, weight loss, excess exposure to sunlight, and poor nutrition.

 1. Increase the Amount of Water You Drink Daily

 Many people underestimate the value of drinking enough water.
 Water is essential in keeping your body cells, including skin cells, healthy.
 Since a crepey skin is often dehydrated, taking plenty of water daily can help protect your skin from the effects of dehydration.
 Water acts as a natural skin moisturizer and ensures that your skin is supple.
 The water will also increase your skin’s elasticity.
 Water is a natural remedy to skin wrinkles and cracks and facilitates the skin’s natural replenishing.

 2. Increase Your Intake of Vitamins, Especially Vitamin C and E

 Vitamin C is important in helping your skin manufacture collagen.
 This implies that increasing the amount of vitamin C in your diet increases the production of collagen.
 Collagen helps the skin to become firm and elastic.
 Vitamin E, on the other hand, acts as a natural antioxidant.

 When you increase your intake of Vitamin E, it helps in the destruction of free radicals and promotes repair and healing of the skin.
 Vitamin E also helps the skin to deal with the effects of UV rays from the sun.
 It also ensures that your body secrets enough collagen that repairs and keeps your skin elastic and flexible.